 Capitol Vein & Laser is one of the country’s recognized leaders in endovenous ablation using VNUS Closure.
 Doctors Rosenberg and McNeill helped introduce this revolutionary treatment in 2000 and made VNUS Closure available to the region.
 This minimally invasive, high-tech procedure has dramatically changed the treatment of varicose veins.
 Once the procedure was FDA approved in 1999, and Drs.
 Paul McNeill and Garth Rosenberg immediately understood the impact it would have on their patients who were living with varicose veins.
 As board certified Vascular Surgeons and Phlebologists (physicians specializing in venous disease), they have taught vein treatment courses nationwide and have performed well over 12,000 VNUS Closure procedures.

-The Venefit procedure is done under local anesthesia in the comfort of our offices.
-Recovery is immediate and many patients note improved symptoms almost instantly.
+The procedure is done under local anesthesia in the comfort of our offices.
+Recovery is immediate and many patients note improved symptoms within a day or two.